rinit-org/rinit/README.md

 The command line interface is the same for each mode.
 The only difference is whom the service affects and the directory used for the configuration.

-All three of them requires to have `rctl` and `rsvc` into your `PATH`.
+All three of them requires to have `rsupervision` into your `PATH`.
+Please note that the Rust function that is used to spawn `rsupervision` **doesn't support tilde expanding `~/` in `PATH`**.

-Currently the only tested mode is the _user mode_.

 ### User mode

-After having one or more services enabled in _rinit_, run `rsvc` as your current user.
+After having one or more services enabled in _rinit_, run `rsvc` as your current user. rinit in user mode can be used for starting graphical daemons (like `polybar` or `waybar`), as well as a various things, from the complete MPD setup to periodically fetch data from a WebDAV server.

+Most daemons and services requires environmental variables set at runtime from various programs, like the `DBUS_SESSION_BUS_ADDRESS` to the `WAYLAND_DISPLAY`.
+For this reason it is suggested to start `rsvc` after the compositor/window manager has started, via `.xstartrc` or by using the autostart feature of your Desktop/window manager.

 ## License